kitfoxc/OBSHTMLPlayerPlugin/README.md

 The other possibility is that you are using an unsupported music source.
 If this is the case, please make an issue here on git, or a post on the OBS plugin thread (https://obsproject.com/forum/threads/native-nowplaying-widget-for-obs.196014/) describing what software you are trying to use with the plugin, and where it can be downloaded, and I can look into whether its possible to add support.

-### The Artist text is very small

-If you had an older version of the plugin, the font has probably defaulted now that it can be changed separately.
-Simply open the options and select a new font.
-The old default was -2px smaller than whatever the Title font is, and "Regular" weight (ie, not bold or italic).

 ### The plugin is not loading at all!

 The most likely cause is that windows defender has blocked the DLL entirely.
 Go to your OBS plugins folder (by default, its `C:\Program Files\obs-studio\obs-plugins\64bit`) and look for `obs-spotify-overlay-plugin.dll`.
-Right click on it, and select "Unblock", and press apply.
+Right click on it, select "Properties", select "Unblock", and then press apply.

 If you dont see the DLL there at all, then microsoft defender or some other anti-virus has likely removed it.
-Look up instructions for your particular anti-virus on how to resolve this, or extract another copy of it from the zip file, paste it in this folder manually, watch for any messages from your anti-virus, then follow its instructions to ignore this file.
+Look up instructions for your particular anti-virus on how to resolve this, or extract another copy of it from the zip file, paste it in this folder manually, watch for any messages from your anti-virus, then follow its instructions to have it ignore this file.

 ### None of this helps me!

 Please create an issue here on github or a post on the OBS forums thread (https://obsproject.com/forum/threads/native-nowplaying-widget-for-obs.196014/) describing the problem with as much detail as possible, I will try to help you.

 # Compilation from source notes:

 Version 2.0 and up compile identically to any other OBS plugin, no special features or libraries necessary.
 Follow their guide for getting started with plugin development.

+The basics are: clone this repo and then run `cmake --build --preset windows-x64 --config Release` in the root directory.

 1.X will require additional libraries to build, or precompiled binaries.